bitrise-io/devcenter/_articles/jp/team-management/organizations/setting-up-azure-ad-sso-for-bitrise.md

 ### Adding users/groups to the app on Azure AD

-Before setting up SAML to the app, you have to add all the users/groups to the app in Azure AD who will use SAML SSO to log into the Bitrise Organization.
+Before setting up SAML to the app, you have to add all the users/groups to the app in Azure AD who will use SAML SSO to log into the Bitrise Workspace.
 In other words, every Bitrise org member must be added as user in Azure AD.

 1. Select **Users and groups** from the left menu.
 2. Click **+ Add user/group**.![](/img/azureuser1-1.jpg)